2020 Pacific hurricane season: Tropical Storm Polo

 The season's final storm developed from an area of convection within the monsoon trough that may have been enhanced by a Gulf of Tehuantepec gap wind event over preceding days.
 On November 14, a broad area of low pressure formed.
 Both the low and associated thunderstorm activity gained cohesion over the coming days, resulting in the formation of a tropical depression around 18:00 UTC on November 17 to the southwest of Baja California Sur.
 The depression intensified into Tropical Storm Polo six hours later and reached peak winds of 45 mph the following morning.
 As the system moved west-northwest, it encountered an increasingly hostile environment, and Polo weakened to a tropical depression early on November 19.
 By 18:00 UTC that day, the cyclone degenerated to a remnant area of low pressure that moved west and then west-southwest prior to dissipating into an open trough on November 21.

 Storm names

 The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W during 2020.
 This is the same list used for the 2014 season, with the exception of the name Odalys, which replaced Odile.
 The name Odalys was used for the first time this year.
-No names were retired following the season, so this list will be used again for the 2026 season.
+No names were retired following the season, and this list is currently being used for the 2026 season.